Iran's Lake Urmia used to be the largest lake in the Middle East. But the salt lake has shrunk by two-thirds since 1997.

-According to the United Nations Development Program, the lake has shrunk by two-thirds since 1997 due to Iran's water crisis and detrimental agricultural policies.
+According to the United Nations Development Program, the lake has shrunk because of Iran's water crisis and detrimental agricultural policies.

-"After seeing it, I found it an environmental and social disaster," he said.
+Bleak and austere, the atmosphere at Lake Urmia appears completely desolate.
+"After seeing it, I found it an environmental and social disaster," Zendehdel said.
 "It was a tragedy."

 A herd of sheep walks at the lake.